anovative/iatd-microcredential-cloud-networking/learning_outcome_1/labs/lab-002/README.md

 1.  **Azure Subscription:** You need an active Azure subscription.
 2.  **Web Browser:** A modern web browser (Chrome, Firefox, Safari, Edge).
 3.  **Cloud Shell:** We will use Azure Cloud Shell.
-4.  **Virtual Network:** An existing virtual network is needed.
-If you have completed Lab 1, you can use one of the VNets created.
-If not, create one using the Azure Portal, PowerShell, or CLI using similar methods as in Lab 1, named `iatd_labs_02_vnet`, in resource group `iatd_labs_02_rg`.
-Make sure the address space is `172.16.0.0/16`.
+4.  **Virtual Network:** An existing virtual network is required.
+If you completed Lab 1, you can use a VNet created there.
+If not, create one using the Azure Portal, PowerShell, or CLI.
+The VNet should be named `iatd_labs_02_vnet`, in resource group `iatd_labs_02_rg`, with address space `172.16.0.0/16`.

 **Let's get started!**